 The pandemic, like any other economic event, will throw up its own set of winners and losers; best if the debate around the economic impact of coronavirus builds a measure of nuance

-The global conversation about the coronavirus pandemic has focussed around a few things.
-Firstly, that the outbreak of the virus can largely be considered a Black Swan event, that is an unanticipated problem with severe unintended consequences.
+The global conversation about the coronavirus pandemic has focussed on a few things.
+Firstly, that the outbreak of the virus can largely be considered a Black Swan event, which is an unanticipated problem with severe unintended consequences.
 Secondly, that there is a need to ‘flatten the curve’ so that healthcare systems can cope, and thirdly, that its impact on the economy and markets everywhere will be debilitating and that everyone is a loser here.

 As far as the economic impact of the coronavirus pandemic goes, there are two problems with the common assessments making the rounds: One, they are an understatement.
 The global economy is doing badly and will continue to do so for the foreseeable future.
 The pandemic will play into this existing matrix in ways that are not entirely clear as yet.
 Two, when we abstract the analysis to the point that our main takeaway is that everything is going to hell, the analysis itself loses most meaning and its nuance.
 In short, while it may seem callous to put it like that, the pandemic will have its own set of winners and losers.

 The tech industry should be Exhibit ‘A’ for this hypothesis.
-If you ask yourself for a moment who the biggest winners from this pandemic might be, a preliminary response from many will be that tech giants like Facebook, Google, Apple etc. will stand to gain.
+If you ask yourself for a moment who the biggest winners from this pandemic might be, a preliminary response from many will be that tech giants like Facebook, Google, Apple, etc. will stand to gain.
 Things are not quite as simple as that though.
 Apple, for instance, is not in the running because their supply chains run through China and are likely to be severely impacted.
 So is the case for Samsung.
-Basically any company with a complex supply chain that may or may not run through China is going to be hit.
+Basically, any company with a complex supply chain that may or may not run through China is going to be hit.

-We need to also consider the fact that we are in the middle of the biggest work from home experiment in history.
+We need to also consider the fact that we are in the middle of the biggest work from a home experiment in history.
 Zoom, the US-based video conferencing service, for instance, has gained a lot from this, without actually making a lot of significant changes.
 Since the beginning of December 2019, its stock price has gone up by $40 to about $ 115 (from approximately $70).
 It peaked earlier in March at about $125.

 Moreover, tech platforms, per se, are better suited to navigating this outbreak as compared to more traditional firms.
 They have fewer components in their supply chains relative to, say, a phone or a tablet.
 People are likely to depend on the conveniences offered on their screens, given that travelling is going to be restricted.
 Spending more time at home also means slipping more frequently into distractions of social media and online streaming.